 - The greater Portland region cannot meet the current mobility targets and standards as they are now set in the 2018 RTP and Oregon Highway Plan (OHP).
-As the region continues to grow in population, jobs, travel and economic activity, and continues to focus growth in planned mixed-use and employment centers and urban growth boundary expansion areas, there will be increasing situations in which the current RTP and OHP mobility targets and standards cannot be met. - The 2018 RTP failed to meet the current policy, particularly for the region's throughway system, triggering the need to consider alternative approaches for measuring mobility and transportation system adequacy under state law. - Cities and counties are increasingly unable to meet the current policy or pay for needed transportation investments.
+As the region continues to grow in population, jobs, travel and economic activity, and continues to focus growth in planned mixed-use and employment centers and urban growth boundary expansion areas, there will be increasing situations in which the current RTP and OHP mobility targets and standards cannot be met. - The 2018 RTP failed to meet the current policy, particularly for the region's throughway system, triggering the need to consider alternative approaches for measuring and addressing mobility and transportation system adequacy under state law. - Congestion on Portland area throughways4 is impacting economic competitiveness for the region and entire state and is of regional and statewide concern.5 Clear performance expectations for the entire system are needed to provide a policy basis for management of and investment in the throughway system to maintain interstate and statewide mobility for people and goods. - Cities and counties are increasingly unable to meet the current policy or pay for needed transportation investments.
 This is especially true in planned urban growth areas and in new urban growth boundary expansion areas that require plan amendments and zoning changes.
-The OHP establishes the volume-to-capacity (v/c) measure as a standard for plan amendments. - The current policy focuses solely on motor vehicles and does not adequately measure mobility for people riding a bus or train, biking, walking or moving goods, nor does it address important concepts such as reliability, system completeness or access to destinations. - The current policy has led to planned and constructed transportation projects that are increasingly more expensive and that may have undesirable impacts on land use, housing, air quality, climate, public health and the natural environment, conflicting with local, regional and state goals. - ODOT will begin updating Oregon Transportation Plan (OTP) and Oregon Highway Plan (OHP) next year this provides an opportunity to coordinate both efforts and to help inform the statewide efforts.
+The OHP establishes the volume-to-capacity (v/c) measure as a standard for plan amendments.